 Because wood-look garage doors aren’t custom-made, they are usually readily available.
 Choosing a faux wood door will save you both time and money, as there will be no need to wait for your door to be made.

 Authentic wood doors, on the other hand, are custom-made, which means there will be a wait between ordering and installation, and the length of the wait will be affected by how much you choose to customize it.

-Faux wood doors are significantly lighter, which also means they’re easier to install and manually open.
+Faux wood doors, on the other hand, are significantly lighter, which also means they’re easier to install and can be manually opened.